 You're talking to a friend on the telephone.
 Her voice sounds deep and scratchy.
-It sounds like she's sick.
-You say:
+You say this because it sounds like she's sick.

 You sound horrible!

 There are two meanings of "sound (adjective)".
 One is "Your voice sounds (adjective)."
 The example above has this meaning.
 Another example is if you sing a song, and afterward someone says:

 The other meaning of "You sound ___" is "You sound like you are (adjective)":